 Hal Ashby directs at a clinically restrained distance.
 Many scenes take place in wide angle and there is some wonderfully glacial photography.
 Indeed, Being There really comes from a lost era of filmmaking – no modern film would dare start in with such a measured and restrained pace or take some half-hour to get to the main focus of the gag without ever keying the audience into what is happening.
 Ashby keeps everything oblique – Chance’s blankness is initially closeted in the desiccated milieu of his master’s house and then when he heads off, the world outside is a rundown inner-city Washington D.C. neighbourhood.
 There is the perfectly droll widescreen pullback to show Peter Sellers in bowler, brolly and suitcase walking down the middle of a traffic island.

-Hal Ashby directs at a clinically restrained distance with many scenes taking place in wide angles – there is some wonderfully glacial photography.
-Some of the deadpan tableaux like Shirley MacLaine’s attempt to seduce Sellers go on and on until an audience lies collectively battered in hysterics on the floor.
-The matter-of-factly tossed aside ending with Chance casually walking across the water out onto a lake, wherein comes the fantasy element, is always guaranteed to have an audience leaving the theatre debating its meaning.
+Indeed when you look at works like Harold and Maude and Being There, it becomes apparent that Hal Ashby was one of the finest black humourists in American cinema.
+The cool obliqueness and droll deadpan of his works is unmatched by any other director anywhere.
+Some of the deadpan tableaux like Shirley MacLaine’s attempt to seduce Sellers go on and on until an audience is collectively reduced to hysterics on the floor.
+The matter-of-factly tossed aside ending with Chance casually walking across the water of a lake, wherein comes the fantasy element, is always guaranteed to have an audience leaving the theatre debating its meaning.